tammy-rb/IR2026/excercise3/README.md

 **Result**: This reduces peak memory usage and avoids oversized API responses, making the embedding process stable for large corpora.

+Why Batching Improves Reliability

+Instead of attempting to embed and index all chunks in a single operation, we process the corpus incrementally in batches.
+This design ensures that a failure in one embedding request affects only a small subset of chunks rather than the entire corpus.
+Each successfully processed batch is immediately added to the FAISS index and can be checkpointed to disk.

+As a result, the pipeline becomes more reliable and fault-tolerant: partial progress is preserved, memory usage remains bounded, and transient API or network failures do not require restarting the entire embedding process.
+This approach is therefore much better suited for large corpora with tens of thousands of chunks, where all-at-once indexing is both memory-intensive and fragile.

 ---

 ### Semantic Retrieval with FAISS and OpenAI Embeddings